 - Has your program been updated and tested to support today’s cyber threats and response needs?

 - Have you incorporated machine learning capabilities to replace processes that would otherwise require arduous human analysis?

 - Does the executive team know their role and what is expected of them?

 - Do you have the tools and relationships in place to accelerate your response to a serious security incident for containment and public management?

 Don’t be surprised if you cannot answer a lot of these questions.
 Many companies do have an IR program or plan in place but are struggling to keep it up-to-date and able to support current cyber-security concerns.

 Services such as incident response readiness assessments can help to evaluate existing response plans, test their effectiveness by simulating relevant threat scenarios, and guide the organization through each phase of response to an attack, from preparation to containment.

 Winning the Cyber Security War

 While we may have lost the opening battle with cyber attackers, we haven’t lost the war.
 Your organization can reach an acceptable level of risk if you upgrade your philosophy around securing data assets, and work from the assumption that you may already be compromised.
 Acknowledging that there is only so much you can prevent and being ready to respond aggressively to an attack will go a long way.
-Mounting an active defense, and arming yourself with the right tools is critical — if botnets are the heavy artillery of cybercrime, tools such as user and entity behavior analytics, defensive deception, DDoS protection and endpoint detection and response are the reactive armor.
+Mounting an active defense, and arming yourself with the right tools is critical — if botnets are the heavy artillery of cybercrime, tools such as user and entity behavior analytics, defensive deception, DDoS protection, endpoint detection and response and automation and orchestration are the reactive armor.
 You may not be able to completely lock down your network, but with a vigilant approach and the right systems in place, you can defend it.